-Our campaigns have meant Bunnings must agree to substantially improve many wage rates, but this deal should be so much better.
+Our campaigns meant Bunnings was forced to agree to substantially improve many wage rates, but the deal should have been so much better.

-In any event, we will be representing our members in store and out.
+We represent our members in store and outside.
 We support and represent our members under the current deal and it will continue under any new deal.
-If this new deal gets up there will be big changes with rosters and other rights.
 To have strong, effective union representation you need to be a member before any issues arise.